Quantum Cherenkov transition of finite momentum Bose polarons: Summary of Results

 We start with a closed system consisting of an impurity immersed in a BEC where the total momentum of the system is conserved.
 We first study the FMGS properties of the system and then examine quench dynamics where an initially free impurity is instantaneously made to interact with the atoms comprising the BEC around it.
 The effective contact potential describing this interaction can be either attractive or repulsive.
 In this work, we focus on the regime of effective attractive interactions between the impurity and the BEC.
 To theoretically treat the system, we first entangle the impurity and BEC degrees of freedom using a non-Gaussian transformation.
 Such a transformation makes it possible to capture non-trivial correlations between the impurity and the BEC using a simple coherent state variational ansatz for just the BEC degrees of freedom.
 The time-dependent variational principle can then be used to derive equations of motion for the system for arbitrary interaction strengths and mass ratios.

 (I) \textit{FMGS Transition}.
-If we pick an interaction strength and calculate the FMGS energy as a function of total momentum $\v P$, we find that this relation is initially quadratic and then discontinuously becomes linear.
+If we pick an interaction strength and calculate the FMGS energy as a function of total momentum $\v P$, we find that this relation is initially quadratic and then becomes linear at a critical momentum $\vec{P}_\textrm{crit}$.
 We posit that the energy-momentum relation of a finite momentum impurity immersed in a weakly interacting BEC has the form

 where